AJKemps/addressvalidator/README.md

 - [Thought Process](#thought-process)

 ## Getting Started
-1. Clone the repository.
+1. Clone the repository and `cd` to the project's root directory.
 2. Install dependencies: `bundle install`.
 3. Replace the placeholder API keys with your own API keys in `config.yml`.
 4. Run the program as described in the [Running the Program](#running-the-program) section.
 5. Run tests as described in the [Running Tests](#running-tests) section.

 ## Running the Program
-Provide the file path as a command-line argument: `ruby validator.rb input.csv`
+Provide the file path as a command-line argument in the root directory: `ruby validator.rb input.csv`

 The input format is CSV with the following fields: Street, City, and Zip Code.